cksystemsteaching/selfie/README.md

 // ----------------------------------------------------------------
 ```

+In addition to the `opcode`, there is also the `funct3` portion of the I-Format which we nevertheless ignore here.
+The rest, that is, `rd`, `rs1`, and `immediate` are the parameters of the instruction where `rs` stands for *register source* and `rd` for *register destination*.
+Both are placeholders for any of the 32 general-purpose registers of the CPU while `immediate` obviously represents the immediate value.
+In our example `addi t0,sp,8`, the `immediate` value is `8`, the register source `rs1` is the `sp` register `2`, and the register destination `rd` is the `t0` register `5`.

-Notice that an immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are addresses of registers.
+Notice that the `immediate` value `8` is data encoded in code whereas the `rs1` and `rd` values `2` and `5` are addresses of registers.
 The use of immediate values in arithmetic instructions such as `addi` is referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
 There are more such *addressing modes* in other instructions which we introduce below.

 Let us go back to the example.
 You might ask yourself how `addi t0,sp,8` is initialization of a register.
 Well, it is not since `sp` may contain any value.
 But there is a trick we can use.
 Take a look at this instruction taken from the running example: